 A family recently purchased this Monmouth County, NJ home built in 1983 that needed some updating.
 The area most in need of work was a seriously outdated kitchen.
 To bring some timeless appeal to the kitchen, white shaker style cabinetry was to be the focal point.
-The Design Build Pros
+The Design Build Planners

 consulted on the slight layout and design changes as well as the product selections.
 To the right is a rendering featuring the "must have" feature of a glass pass thru section.
 Dream Home Remodeling